ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 4. Like ErgoTree, an ErgoScript program consists of a sequence of boolean predicates joined using `&&` and `||`.

 5. ErgoScript provides cryptographic operations via `BigInt` and `GroupElement` (Elliptic curve point) types along with relevant operations such as addition, multiplication and exponentiation.
-Note that unlike Scala, `BigInt` operations in ErgoScript are actually performed modulo `2^256`, and thus, care must be taken about overflow.
+Note that, unlike Scala, `BigInt` operations in ErgoScript are performed modulo `2^256`, and thus, care must be taken about overflow.

 ## ErgoScript Examples